mcneilllucy/synapsis/README.md

 output: a measure of the separation between two foci in the case that they are on the same synaptonemal complex in the SC channel (red).

+The following figure shows a summary of the measure_distances function.
+Once we have masks of both the SC and foci channel (Figure 3), we take all the objectsin the SC channel which colocalise with TWO foci (circled in magenta).
+Then, for each of these SCs (four in total in Figure 5), synapsis locates a bright spot on the SC to start drawing a line from.
+Walkers in two directions move awa from this point, guided by the direction of maximum brightness.
+Eventually, a white line is traced out that runs through the middle of an SC.
+Then, the locations on this line which are closest to the foci on the SC are calculated, and shown with magenta crosshairs.
+The total distance (in pixels) of the SC (white line) is calculated (by ascribing a value of 1 to horizontal and vertical movements, and sqrt(2) to diagonal movements between pixels) and then the pixel distance between foci is also measured.

 ![measuring](resources/figures/measuring_procedure.png)

-*Figure 4: Input and output of the measuring_distance function, for the four SCs that synapsis identifies as having two foci per SC, in this cell.
+*Figure 5: Input and output of the measuring_distance function, for the four SCs that synapsis identifies as having two foci per SC, in this cell.
 The total length (in pixels) of an SC (white line) is calculated, and the closest point on this line to the foci locations in the original image (left) are drawn with magenta crosshairs.
 The pixel distance between the two magenta foci locations is calculated.
 Finally, the function outputs a measure of the distance relative to its own length, i.e. (distance between foci)/(total length of SC).*

 ## Analysis